WesleyW-code/100DoorsKata/README.md

 # 100DoorsKata

+I completed the below challenge and added units tests for possible cases using Nunit.Framework!

-##Below is the description of the challenge:
+## Below is the description of the challenge:

 ### The Kata
 There are 100 doors in a row that are all closed.
 You make 100 passes through the doors.
 With each pass you toggle